 p.s, even now, as I am about to hit send, there is that voice: “You are sending a bloody email about not being hungry ?! trying to invent reasons that you are hungry when you are NOT?! everyone is going to think you are an idiot, Tabitha will think you are wasting her time, clearly someone who is not hungry has no business thinking about “recovery”….etc, etc….

 You are not an idiot; you have an eating disorder.
 Not being hungry is a very normal and irritating side effect of Anorexia.
-I had to eat in excess of 3500 cals in order to start feeling hungry, and it was only after about 4000 cals that I went into extreme hunger.
+I had to eat a lot in order to start feeling hungry.
 Some of us need to keep adding to intake until hunger hits at all — and doing this is excruciatingly difficult as you have the Anorexia brain very strongly telling you not to.

 Not everyone experiences extreme hunger in recovery.
 So people do and in a way if it happens it is like a golden ticket because that bottomless pit feeling helps us to want to eat a lot.
 Just like we need to.
 However, you cannot wait for hunger to come because there is no guarantee that it will.